bradleyboehmke/bradleyboehmke/index.md

 <p>
-I am a Senior Operations Research Analyst for the U.S. Air Force.
-My research primarily focuses on economic and decision analyses to provide senior leadership robust understanding of economic behavior and potential policy impacts for the Air Force enterprise.
+I am a supply chain data scientist.
+My research primarily focuses on economic and decision analyses to provide senior leadership robust understanding of economic behavior and potential policy impacts across an organization.
 </p>

 <p>